InteractiveAdvertisingBureau/openrtb2.x/implementation.md

 Bidders are strongly advised to track the time between the auction and the win and/or billing notices to ensure reasonable delays.
 If unreasonable delays are encountered frequently, bidders may elect to ignore such events and bring them to the attention of the exchange for resolution.
 Unfortunately, the sequence from ad request through the auction and finally to rendering and billing is fundamentally not transactional.
 There are simply too many parties, policies, and technologies involved and thus a good support relationship between exchange and buyer is still important.

 The OpenRTB protocol does provide some real-time assistance, however.
-The `imp.exp` attribute (<a href="https://github.com/InteractiveAdvertisingBureau/openrtb2.x/blob/main/2.6.md#objectimp">Section 3.2.4</a>) in the bid request allows an exchange to provide guidance to bidders of the number of seconds that may elapse between the auction and the billing event.
+The `imp.exp` attribute ([Section 3.2.4](2.6.md#objectimp)) in the bid request allows an exchange to provide guidance to bidders of the number of seconds that may elapse between the auction and the billing event.
 As usual, omitted means unknown.
 Bidders can then decide if they want to bid understanding the likely delay.
 Bidders are advised, however, to interpret this as guidance as opposed to a contract unless the exchange expresses otherwise since exchanges are not always in a position to make hard guarantees (e.g., the SDK within the client app may not be under the exchange’s control).

-Similarly, the `bid.exp` attribute (<a href="https://github.com/InteractiveAdvertisingBureau/openrtb2.x/blob/main/2.6.md#433---object-bid-">Section 4.3.3</a>) in the bid response allows the bidder to express the maximum number of seconds they are willing to tolerate between auction and billing notice.
+Similarly, the `bid.exp` attribute ([Section 4.2.3](2.6.md#objectbid)) in the bid response allows the bidder to express the maximum number of seconds they are willing to tolerate between auction and billing notice.
 This allow the exchange to drop bids with expiration constraints it believes are likely to be violated.
 Bidders should not assume that a delayed billing notice greater than their specified bid expirations will not be billable.
 That is a policy and contract discussion between bidder and exchange and not imposed by OpenRTB.

 The following expiration times are offered as examples of reasonable delays based on the nature of the impression.
 These are only provided as rules of thumb.
 A more data-driven method of determining these times in specific situations is highly recommended.
 <table>